 Affiliate Links: We may have a financial relationship with some of the merchants we mention.
 Content may contain affiliate links, which means we may get compensated at no extra cost to you if you make a purchase through a link.
 Our editorial content, including the opinion we express on products, services and merchants is not influenced in any way by advertisers or affiliate partnerships.
 We only endorse products, services and merchants that we have personally used/tested and or think would benefit the reader and consider to be of the highest quality standard.

-In order to identify toxic people in your life, I want to help you gain some clarity on what or whom they may look like in your life.
+In order to identify toxic relationships in your life, I want to help you gain some clarity on what or whom they may look like in your life.
 It is not always easy to identify toxic people when we have become accustomed to this way of thinking about our entire life.
 Sometimes the pain of letting them go is worse than the pain of putting up with their negative effects on us.

 Do you have toxic people in your life?